What is Clinical Psychology Forum?

 Should I include an abstract?

-We request that all articles include a summary, maximum 40 words, at the beginning of the paper.
+We request that all articles, apart from reflective pieces and correspondence, include a summary, maximum 40 words, at the beginning of the paper.

 Do I need to include references?